 Our bodies were meant to move, and because we can’t move, we feel trapped.
 Stagnation manifests itself in heat.
 When we are finally able to move, that stagnation is released in the form of heat - we literally feel cooler.
 So much of our lives are spent sitting - sitting in cars, sitting at desks, sitting in meetings.

 We’re starting to realize the impact that all of this sitting is having on our bodies.
-Now that so many of us are working from home, I've venture to guess that we're sitting more than ever.
+Now that so many of us are working from home, I've ventured to guess that we're sitting more than ever.
 Exercise is the best way to counteract all of that physical stagnation.
-If heat starts to build up in the body, you may feel yourself getting frustrated or irritated easier than usual.
+If heat starts to build up in the body, you may feel yourself getting frustrated or irritated more easily than usual.
 (Emotional Balance is also a great option, if you can't get out for a walk between Zoom meetings!)

 Replenish Qi